 Special Course Features

-Students registered in this course will NOT be allowed to take an extension due to the nature of the course activities.
+Students registered in this course will be allowed to take an extension due to the nature of the course activities.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.

 Opened in Revision 4, Nov 1, 2018.